SketchyMaze/render/README.md

 This package defines a handful of types useful for drawing operations.
 See the godoc for full details.

-**Note:** all int32 values are to become normal ints at some point in the future, pending refactor in my Project: Doodle game.

 * Color: an RGBA color holding uint8 values for each channel.
   * NewRGBA(red, green, blue, alpha uint8) to construct a new color.
-* Point: holds an X,Y pair of coordinates (int32, to become int at some point)
+* Point: holds an X,Y pair of coordinates.
-* Rect: holds an X,Y and a W,H value (int32).
+* Rect: holds an X,Y and a W,H value.
 * Text: holds text and configuration for rendering (color, stroke, shadow, size, etc.)